-Sherry Morris has served as the executive director of Fannin County Family Connection for almost six years now.
+Sherry Morris has served as the executive director of Fannin County Family Connection for six years.

 She was recently interviewed for the Georgia Family Connection Partnership newsletter where she shared her ‘why.’